ronniengoda/appginilte/README.md

 ## Donate!
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=LK3UXEMV785XA)

-## Introduction: AppginiLTE Lite
+## Introduction: AdminLTE Dasboard UI Plugin For Appgini
 This is an **easy to use and install** admin dashboard UI for Appgini generated applications.
 It gives your Appgini generated applications a better look and feel built on top of [AdminLTE Bootstrap Admin Dashboard Template](https://adminlte.io "AdminLTE Bootstrap Admin Dashboard Template")
 #
 [APPGINI FORUM TOPIC THREAD](https://forums.appgini.com/phpbb/viewtopic.php?f=12&t=4792/)
 #
 # Installation
-- Downlaod the AppginiLTE plugin zip file and extract it inside your appgini generated application folder
+- Downlaod the AdminLTE Dasboard UI Plugin For Appgini zip file and extract it inside your appgini generated application folder
 - To install the AppginiLTE UI simply hit the following file: **appginilte_install.php** , so if your project folder for example is: *superapp* and is on localhost simply hit **localhost/superapp/appginilte_install.php**
 If your application is hosted on an online server simply hit your application url for example: **https://superapp.com/appginilte_install.php**
 **NB: You must be logged in as an admin to be able to install this plugin.**